Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * recommended for files > 100 MB
         * must use for files > 5GB
         * helps parallelize uploads
-    * **S3 Transfer Acceleration** - transfer to edge locationi which then forwards data to s3 bucket, compatible with multi-part upload, maximizes private AWS network traffic
+    * **S3 Transfer Acceleration** - transfer to edge locations which then forward data to s3 bucket, compatible with multi-part upload, maximizes private AWS network traffic
     * **S3 Byte-Range Fetches** - parallelize GETs by requesting specific byte ranges
         * better resilience in case of failures
         * use cases: